 Where to Host Your Data: Opportunities Under the CLOUD Act

 The CLOUD Act enables extrinsic managed cloud services providers (eMCSP), who are not subject to US regulation, the opportunity to truly provide data privacy for organizations residing outside of the USA.
-In regions such as CARICOM, it provides an opportunity for small and medium-sized eMCSPs to step up and differentiate themselves from the larger players, such as AWS, Google or Microsoft.
-Regardless of where these large global players locate their cloud infrastructure or host their data they are subject to USA legislation.
-If a hosting provider has no affiliation to the US, they are not obligated to grant the US government access to data, and their only obligation is to maintain compliance to the jurisdiction of where the data is resident.
-Maintaining jurisdictional understanding of data residency is now more imperative than ever before.
+In regions such as CARICOM, it offers an opportunity for small and medium-sized eMCSPs to step up and differentiate themselves from the larger players, such as AWS, Google, or Microsoft.
+Regardless of where these large global players locate their cloud infrastructure or host their data, they are subject to USA legislation.
+If a hosting provider has no affiliation to the US, they are not obligated to grant the US government access to data, and their only obligation is to maintain compliance with the jurisdiction of where the data is resident.
+Maintaining a jurisdictional understanding of data residency is now more imperative than ever before.
 At the time of writing, no countries have entered into CLOUD Act agreements with the USA and only US-based hosting companies increase liability and risk for data.

 The CLOUD act also presents the opportunity for more cloud and managed service providers to operate in the Caribbean and Latin America.
 As our CEO Scott MacKenzie mentioned in an article for Nearshore Americas, “One of the reasons [Cloud Carib operates in] this region is because the Caribbean has been trusted with people’s money for 50 years.
 Now, the new valuable commodity is data, so we are pushing to make it the trusted region for data, an opportunity that it is mature enough to handle.”